All Episodes

 How does people who are broke or have very little money cause economic growth?

-How do unemployed people contribute to un to economic growth?
+How do unemployed people contribute to economic growth?

 Well, they don't.

-All this is pitting rich versus poor, upper class versus middle class.
+All this is, is pitting rich versus poor, upper class versus middle class.

-This is creating wars between groups of Americans to foment resentment and anger to keep people in a crisis mode and unhappy over irrelevant things while avoiding taking the steps that anybody who's had the slightest education in economics know would be the steps necessary to bring about the uh recovery that we all that we all want.
+This is creating wars between groups of Americans to foment resentment and anger, to keep people in a crisis mode and unhappy over irrelevant things while avoiding taking the steps that anybody who's had the slightest education in economics know would be the steps necessary to bring about the recovery that we all want.

 No, they're not.